OMAMA-Taioan/khiin-rs/swift/README.md

 When running the iOS simulator, XCode can be very flaky with respect to rebuilding and running the latest code.
 If you need debugging (breakpoints and logging), you must have your Scheme set to run the `Keyboard` target, not the `Khiin` target.
-However, since the `Khiin` target contains the `Keyboard` target, I have found the best results by following these steps:
+However, since the `Khiin` target contains the `Keyboard` target as an embedded `.appex`, I have found the best results by following these steps:

 1. Work on iOS code in the `Keyboard` folder
 2. Build the `Khiin` target and run it on the simulator